4ur1X/Intro_to_IM/Final Project/README.md

 The following components for Arduino will be used:

 - **Potentiometer** : will use it like a steering wheel.
-- **LCD Screen** : to digitally display the car speed dynamically (like a speedometer) and total points.
+- **LCD Screen** : to digitally display the car speed dynamically (like a speedometer) and total lap time.
 - **Button 1** : to accelerate the car forward.
 - **Button 2** : to apply brake.
 - **Button 3** : Nitro / Boost.